GaryHughes/Exchange/Part 2/cython_solution/README.md

 This version starts with the optimized Python implementation from [Part 2/python_solution](../python_solution/README.md), not the Part 1 cython solution.

-First step is to run the Python code as a compiled Cytthon extension, then proceed to use the various cython facilities (typing, C structs &c) to improve performance.
+First step is to run the Python code as a compiled Cython extension, then proceed to use the various cython facilities (typing, C structs &c) to improve performance.

 # Building